mucommander/mucommander/readme.txt

 - Fixed editable combo-boxes not reacting well to font change.
 - Fixed folder panel borders failing to refresh properly when their color was changed.
-- Fixed double "Download or browse" dialogs when opening http files.
+- Fixed "Download or browse" dialog that appeared twice when opening HTTP files.
 - Fixed issues with opening some bzip2 archives.
 - A single click on the current row of the inactive table can no longer trigger the filename/date/permission editor.
 - Fixed issues when exploring the SMB 'network neighborhood' (smb://)
+- SFTP: fixed symlinks to directories not properly handled

 Known issues:
 - Italian, Korean and Polish translations are not up-to-date.